MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/platform-level-device-reset.md

 ---
-title: Recovering an unresponsive NIC with platform-level device reset
+title: Recovering an unresponsive NIC with NetAdapterCx PLDR
-description: Recovering an unresponsive NIC with platform-level device reset ms.assetid:
+description: Recovering an unresponsive NIC with NetAdapterCx platform-level device reset (PLDR) ms.assetid:
 keywords:
-- Recovering mechanism, device reset, collecting diagnostics ms.date: 07/02/2020
+- NetAdapterCx, Recovering mechanism, device reset, collecting diagnostics, PLDR ms.date: 07/02/2020 ms.localizationpriority: medium
-ms.localizationpriority: medium
 ms.custom: Fe
 ---

-# Recovering an unresponsive NIC with platform-level device reset
+# Recovering an unresponsive NIC with NetAdapterCx PLDR

 NetAdapterCx provides an effective way to reset and recover malfunctioning network devices through platform-level device reset (PLDR).
 Without rebooting the entire Windows system, the PLDR operation tears down the stack of affected network devices ensuring their hardware and drivers restart from a blank state.
 NetAdapterCx also enables client drivers to [collect diagnostics](#register-the-optional-diagnostics-collection-callback) from failed devices before they are platform-level reset.